dbsb-juntendo/descSPIM/DOCs/Fluo-HE.md

 ## False coloring
 Find the code [here](https://github.com/dbsb-juntendo/descSPIM/blob/main/DOCs/codes/DBSB_Fluo-HE.ipynb).
 All the necessary instructions are in it.
 You can change the coloring pattern as you like.
-Find the best set of parameters to meet your experimental design.
+Find the best parameters setting to meet your experimental design.